Collas Crill explains… Compulsory winding-up of an insolvent Guernsey company

 Once the liquidator has realised the company’s assets, he shall apply to the Court for the appointment of a commissioner to examine the accounts and distribute the funds from the company's assets.

-The commissioner shall arrange a meeting of creditors to examine and verify the financial statements, creditors' claims and preferences.
+The commissioner shall arrange a meeting of creditors to examine and verify the financial statements, creditors' claims.

 The commissioner must also fix a date for distribution of the company's assets and if this is not disputed, the liquidator can distribute the assets as he thinks fit.
 If a claim is disputed, the commissioner shall refer the dispute to the Court.